Information for Researchers, Controlled Environments

 - Back to Base Alarm monitored 24 hours a day.
 The alarm must be capable of detecting a change in the environment and serviced to manufacturer specifications.

-- Back-up Power capable of providing power in the event of a loss of regular power.
+- Back-up Power is capable of providing power in the event of a loss of regular power.
 Back-up power must be serviced in accordance with manufacturer specifications.

 - Controlling Mechanism, for example, a minus 80-degree freezer, serviced to manufacturer specifications.